 - Un recitativo

-Stefano Gervasoni was born in Bergamo, Italy, in 1962.
+Stefano Gervasoni was born in Bergamo, Italy.
 He began studying composition in 1980 at the suggestion of Luigi Nono.
 In the 1980s he attended the "Giuseppe Verdi" Conservatory in Milan, where he studied with Luca Lombardi, Niccolò Castiglioni and Azio Corghi.
 After visiting György Ligeti's classes in Hungary in 1990, he completed his education at the IRCAM, in Paris, where he enrolled in the "Cursus de Composition et Informatique Musicale" in 1992.
 His meeting with Luigi Nono, Brian Ferneyhough, Peter Eötvös and Helmut Lachenmann have beencrucialin developing his vocation and talent.

 The composer's international career was established during his three-year stay in Paris (1992-95), where he received several commissions from the main cultural French institutions, and was finally appointed as a fellow at the "Académie de France à Rome".
 A composer in residence at Villa Médicis in Rome for the years 1995-96, Gervasoni had previously been awarded many other important international prizes.
 These include the second prize at the 1985 'G.B.
 Viotti Competition' in Vercelli, the third prize at the 1987 'G. Petrassi Competition' in Parma, the first prize at the 'Premio Lario Musica 1988' (held by Iannis Xenakis) in Como, the second prize at the 1989 'G. Petrassi Competition' in Parma, the second prize at the 'Kompositionswettbewerb Mozart 1991' in Wien, the first prize at 'Forum 91' (Université de Montréal) and the first prize at the '11.
 Internationalen Kompositionswettbewerbs Kompositionsseminars Boswil 1995'.
 In 1989, 1990 and 1991 Gervasoni was selected for the International Gaudeamus Music Week.
 The following year he was called to participate in the 'Forum Junger Komponisten' (Köln), and in 1994 Klangforum Wien asked him to take part in the 'Internationales Komponistenseminar'.
 In the summer of 1998 he was invited to give a seminar at 'Darmstadt Ferienkurse'.
 Moreover, he has received grants from the "Académie Musicale de Villecroze" (Paris) and SACEM.
 In 2005 he received a DAAD grant and will be guest of the Berlin Artists-in-Residence programme, Berliner Künstlerprogramm, for 2006.
 He is professor of Composition at Conservatoire National Supérieur de Musique et de Dance de Paris (CNSMDP).